About Afton

 The Afton Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Greene County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Afton, Tennessee residents are available through the local police department and authorized providers in Greene County.
+Fingerprinting services for Afton, Tennessee residents are available through local police (where present) and authorized providers in Greene County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Greene County Sheriff's Office for scheduling and fees.

 To register to vote in Afton, Tennessee, residents can register online through the Tennessee Secretary of State's website, by mail, or in person at the Greene County elections office.
 Tennessee requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Tennessee Secretary of State's voter lookup tool.
 For local municipal elections in Afton, contact the Greene County Clerk's office for schedules and ballot information.

 Property records for Afton, Tennessee are maintained by the Greene Property Assessor's Office and the Greene County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Greene County, including parcels in Afton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Greene County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Tennessee counties provide online property record searches through their county websites.
-For in-person requests, visit the Greene County offices at the county courthouse.
-The Greene County Treasurer handles property tax payments and tax sale information.
+The Greene County Trustee handles property tax payments and tax sale information.

 Birth, death, and marriage records for Afton, Tennessee residents are available through both county and state offices.
 The Tennessee Department of Health, Office of Vital Records, located in Nashville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Tennessee.
 Orders can be placed online, by mail, or in person.
 Locally, the Greene County Clerk's office issues marriage licenses and maintains marriage records for Greene County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.